 - Anxiety and depression

 - Jaw pain or frequent headaches

 - High blood pressure

 Patients who believe that they might be suffering from sleep apnea should schedule an appointment with our Lakewood dentists immediately.
 Untreated sleep apnea can lead to significant health issues, including declining oral health.

 At Lakewood Dental Group, we can help patients manage chronic snoring with custom oral appliances.
 Dr. Sigurdson and Dr. Patel use 3D imaging technology to create personalized devices that are designed to keep the jaw and tongue stable during sleep.
 As a result, the airway remains free and open, which prevents snoring.

 Chronic snoring can lead to numerous health issues, including worsening oral, mental, and physical health.
 So, if you’re ready to address your snoring with an experienced Lakewood dentist, then you need to call Lakewood Dental Group today.
 Our team can help you breathe easier at night for refreshing sleep that improves your quality of life.

-New and existing patients can schedule an appointment at our Dallas dental office by calling (214) 827-1885, or they can send us a direct message online.
+New and existing patients can schedule an appointment at our Dallas dental office by calling (214) 827-1885, or they can schedule an appointment online.